-- Review syllabi, reading lists, class schedules and assignments, and instructor contact information - Obtain copies of class presentations, handouts and notes - Email the professor and fellow students throughout the entire course - Participate in weekly graded discussion forums related to course topics by submitting responses and responding to classmates when taking courses online.
-This feature may also be used to supplement on campus discussions when taking courses on ground. - Submit assigned weekly homework throughout the course. - Submit a reflection paper/project toward the end of each course, which is a major applied learning assignment. - Take quizzes or tests as assigned several times throughout the course.
+- Review syllabi, reading lists, class schedules and assignments, and instructor contact information - Obtain copies of class presentations, handouts and notes - Email the professor and fellow students throughout the entire course; professors are available for support through email Weeks 1 through 10. - Participate in weekly graded discussion forums related to course topics by submitting responses and responding to classmates when taking courses online.
+This feature may also be used to supplement on campus discussions when taking courses on ground. - Submit assigned weekly homework throughout the course shell. - Submit a reflection paper/project toward the end of each course, which is a major applied learning assignment. - Take guizzes or tests as assigned several times throughout the course.